 Any person summoned for jury service who fails to appear as directed may be ordered by the district court to appear forthwith and show cause for failure to comply with the summons.
 Any person who fails to show good cause for noncompliance with a summons may be fined not more than $1,000, imprisoned not more than three days, ordered to perform community service, or any combination thereof.

-This, the Western District, is comprised of the following counties:
+Each reporting location is comprised of the following counties:

 6. I don’t live in any of the counties in the Western District.
 What should I do?